 Q: Do I have to work the concession stand?

 A: The concession stand is a very important part of Northwest Baseball.
-It not only quenches our thirst and satisfies our hunger, it helps pay the many bills.
+It not only quenches our thirst and satisfies our hunger, it helps pay the many bills that keep NW running.
 At this time, we do not require parents to work in concession, but volunteers are always needed.
 If you work in the concession stand one day or night, the $25 volunteer fee will be waived.

 Q: Do I need to participate in any fund raisers?

 A: We strongly encourage you to participate in all league fundraisers, but we currently do not require our members to participate in fundraisers.
 All Star teams have the option of conducting fundraisers to offset the cost of travel.

 Q: Is parking allowed on the grass at the park?

 A: NO. City Ordinance #12-18 makes it illegal to park on the grass.
 Violators may be ticketed.